WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 <!-- wp:template-part {"slug":"footer"} /-->
 ```

-Add your preffered blocks inside the group block.
-Some of the new blocks that are available are:
+Add your preferred blocks inside the group block.
+Some new blocks that are available are:

 - Post content: `<!-- wp:post-content /-->`
 - Post title: `<!-- wp:post-title /-->`